kenhiura/kenhiura.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: The University of Tokyo
+  - name: 東京大学 The University of Tokyo
     url: https://www.u-tokyo.ac.jp/

 # Short bio (displayed in user profile at end of posts)